Five Wickedly Delicious Halloween Cocktails [RECIPES]

 Mix the vodka and ginger beer in a cocktail shaker with ice and serve in a martini glass.
 Garnish with the lychee nut soaked in ginger brandy.
 Pour the dash of cherry juice over the lychee nut and watch as the veins in the fruit soak up the juice, turning the nut into an “eyeball!”

-Everyone knows Halloween is about summoning the evil dead.
-Sipping this The Conjuring drink from Lucid Absinthe won’t accomplish that, but it’s fun to pretend.
+The Conjuring- Everyone knows Halloween is about summoning the dead.
+Sipping this The Conjuring drink from Lucid Absinthe won’t accomplish that, but it’s still delicious.

 1 oz.
 Lucid Absinthe